GraemeRMorgan/Pinball/README.md

 # Pinball
 Pinball Atmel Studio Project for CPSC 321 UNBC

 The base code for the Pinball project.
-This is based on Rafael's miniOS.
+This uses miniOS as a base - primarily for the HAL integrations.

 <h1>Installing Git on a PC</h1>